지리산 노고단 상선암 [Wisdom-Discernment Mountain Crone-Altar Peak Upper Meditation Hermitage] in the Southwestern Cheoneun-sa Sector of Jiri-san

 Cheoneun-sa Temple up to Nogo-dan Peak, Sangseon-am [Upper Meditation Hermitage] is

-is pretty amazing, with the buildings clustered just in front of a prominent rocky cliff with 3 giant
+clustered just in front of a prominent rocky cliff with 3 giant old pine-trees growing from its peak.

-old pine-trees growing from its peak.
-At around 800 meters altitude the winters must be long
+At around 800 meters altitude the winters must be long and harsh, but the other seasons are

-and harsh, but the other seasons are glorious.
-Three monks live in quiet contemplation there.
+glorious.
+Three monks now live in quiet contemplation there.

 I visited with wife Lourdes and friend Je-min on a bright day in October 2004